 Don’t like waiting for an answer about your credit card application?
-You could consider instant approval.
-With credit cards that offer the possibility of instant approval, you could typically find out whether you’ve been approved or denied within seconds or minutes.
+A credit card that offers so-called instant approval may allow you to find out whether you’re approved or denied within minutes of applying.

 But what exactly is instant approval?
-There’s a bit more to it than the name suggests.
+And what do you need to consider before applying?
 Here are a few things to know.

 - Card issuers each have their own processes and requirements when it comes to applications.